IllinoisAUV/robosub/README.md

 # Building with Docker
 If you have the docker daemon running, you can just run `./build.sh host`.
 This will build your code into `build/host`

+# Building for the Jetson
+If you have the docker daemon running, you can just run `./build.sh jetson`.
+This will build your code into `build/jetson`